This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Golden Star Hotel: Situated right below Prague Castle, the Golden Star Hotel offers panoramic views of Malá Strana.
 The baroque building features a traditional Czech restaurant on the ground floor, a 270-year-old staircase and comfortable rooms with a modern touch.

-Monastery Hotel: Overlooking the Old Town and the Strahov Monastery’s gardens, this 4-star hotel is for anyone looking for the ideal place to stay that’s quiet, cosy and with easy access to Prague city centre.
+Monastery Hotel: Overlooking the Old Town and the Strahov Monastery’s gardens, this 4-star hotel is ideal for anyone looking for a quiet, cosy place to stay with easy access to Prague city centre.

 4. New Town (Nové Město)

-While you’ll find no shortage of history, tales and head-turning architecture, the New Town offers an understated convenience.
-A modern business hub in its own right, it remains quieter than its renowned counterparts while providing easy access to the best places in Prague, thanks to a breadth of public transport.
-This makes the New Town the best area to stay in Prague for sightseeing.
+A modern business hub in its own right, it remains quieter than its renowned counterparts while providing easy access to the best places in Prague, thanks to the wide public transport network.

 Top Attractions

-Over 40 striking mobile tiers are placed together to create the 11-metre rotating sculpture of Franz Kafka.
+Over forty striking mobile tiers are placed together to create the eleven-metre rotating sculpture of Franz Kafka.
 The technical marvel has become a highlight of the New Town.

 Hotel Recommendations